jdbest/mapa/README.md

 As above, you can refer to the R Markdown cheatsheets to learn how to include pre-existing images.
 If you'd like to include *plots*, it's as easy as including a code chunk and using R code to create the figure (this uses the {_palmerpenguins_} and {_ggplot2_} packages by Horst et al. [2020] and Wickham [2016], respectively, and code from the first.)
 Including `echo=FALSE, warning=FALSE` means that the plot is printed but the code is not.
 If `echo` were TRUE, the code would also be printed.

-R Markdown and LaTeX will try their best to fit the plot into the space allotted to it; you can play around with size by specifying a `out.width` in percentages or inches, as I show here.
+R Markdown and LaTeX will try their best to fit the plot into the space allotted to it; you can play around with size by specifying an `out.width` in percentages or inches.
 You may read about more options [here](https://bookdown.org/yihui/rmarkdown/pdf-document.html#figure-options-1), but note that full-page figures may be difficult when `doctype` is set as `jou`.
+(But see more in the examples.)

+I don't include figures in this readme file---view the Rmd or PDF files.

-There are many great R packages for writing LaTeX tables in R; I won't cover them here, but they include {_[gt](https://gt.rstudio.com/index.html)_}, {_[gtsummary](https://www.danieldsjoberg.com/gtsummary/)_}, and {_stargazer_}.
+There are many great R packages for writing LaTeX tables in R; you can see more in [tables_ex.Rmd](https://github.com/jdbest/Git_Markdown_example/blob/master/tables_ex.Rmd) and the associated [PDF](https://github.com/jdbest/Git_Markdown_example/blob/master/tables_ex.pdf).

 # More information